pboi1511/100DaysOfAlgorithmicProgramming/README.md

 # 100DaysOfAlgorithmicProgramming
-Here I'll posting my solution to the problems of various competitive websites.
+Here I willbe  posting my solution to the problems on various competitive websites.

-I'll be the problem with some of it's test cases for better understanding.
+I'll post the problem with some of it's test cases for better understanding.
 I'll be posting my solution with my time and Space complexity

-I'll be using C++ or Java or Python whichever convenient as my prgramming language
+I'll be using C++ or Java or Python whichever convenient as my prgramming language.

-ANYWAYS I'm up for better solution or better time and space complexity so kindly ***FORK*** this repo and I'll be ***happy to MERGE*** if you got a nice and clever solution.
+ANYWAYS I will be happy if you provide a  better solution or a solution with  better time and space complexity so kindly ***FORK*** this repo and make the required changes.
+Post the changes send me a ***PULL REQUEST***
+I'll be ***HAPPY TO MERGE*** it into master  if you got a nice and clever solution.